-Before you begin: You need to complete worksheets 1 through 8 in "Traditional installation worksheets" on page 16.
+Before you begin: You need to complete worksheets 1 through 7 in "Traditional installation worksheets" on page 17.
 If you have not done so, return to Chapter 2, "Plan your traditional installation," on page 7.

-- 1. Load the z/VM product DVD in the DVD drive of the FTP server you are using for installation.
-Wait until the light on the DVD drive goes out or stops blinking to continue. - 2.
+- 1. Do one of the following: - a.
+Load the z/VM Product Package for installation on type DISC 1 in the DVD drive of the FTP server you are using for installation, where type is the DASD type you selected to use to install: 3390 or SCSI (FBA).
+Wait until the light goes out or stops blinking to continue. - b.
+Put the USB flash drive into the USB port that can be accessed by your FTP server. - 2.
 Log on to the first-level user ID that you will use for installation.
 Make sure the user ID meets the user ID requirements listed under "Second-level installation requirements" on page 10. - 3.
 Spool the console to make sure it is empty, started, and spooled to the reader.